Blepharoplasty | Brow Lift

 Blepharoplasty, or eyelid lift surgery, refers to surgical methods designed to rejuvenate the upper and/or lower eyelids.
 For individuals with sagging skin of the upper eyelids, an upper eyelid lift can remove excess skin and restore the eyelid crease.
 This changes the appearance of perpetual exhaustion to a more youthful and refreshed look.
 A lower eyelid lift can remove excess skin and fat while tightening the underlying eyelid structure.
 Lower eyelid lifts are best for individuals with sagging lower eyelids or heavy bags below the eyes.
 Each of these approaches helps patients discreetly shave years off of their appearance.

-Multiple strategies may be employed for your brow lift or blepharoplasty procedure.
+Multiple strategies may be employed for your brow lift or blepharoplasty procedure in Austin, TX.
 You are unique, and your treatment will be tailored to address your individual needs.
 Meeting with Dr. Indeyeva for a one-on-one consultation allows you to discuss procedural details and decide on the best plan for you.

 Schedule A Consultation

-Dr. Yula Indeyeva, a highly trained and board-certified facial plastic surgeon, is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
+Dr. Yula Indeyeva is a highly trained, double board-certified plastic surgeon in Otolaryngology (Head and Neck Surgery) and Facial Plastic and Reconstructive Surgery.
+She is a specialist in surgical and non-surgical rejuvenation methods for the face, head, and neck.
 With her mastery of everything from dermal fillers to facelifts, Dr. Indeyeva loves guiding her patients along their journey towards a more confident, empowered, and beautiful self.

 While both blepharoplasty and brow lift surgeries are transformative on their own, they are also frequently paired into a combined surgical plan.
 Consolidating these procedures in appropriate candidates allows them to achieve a superior result and undergo one recovery period.